Brad Leone

 Brad Samuel Leone (born May 16, 1985) is an American chef and YouTube personality.
 He is known for his appearances in videos produced by Bon Appétit for its YouTube channel, most notably as the host of It's Alive with Brad and its spinoff series It's Alive: Goin' Places.

 Early life and education

 Leone was born on May 16, 1985 in northern New Jersey, near Mountain Creek.
-He has described his professional background as being "kind of all over the place", having worked a variety of jobs both in and outside the food service industry, including as a caterer, a delicatessen worker, a kitchen chef for multiple restaurants, a glazier, and a carpenter.
+He has described his professional background as being "kind of all over the place", having worked a variety of jobs both in and outside the food service industry, including as a caterer, delicatessen worker, kitchen chef for multiple restaurants, glazier, and carpenter.
 At 26, Leone moved to Brooklyn, New York, where he studied at the Institute of Culinary Education.
 Leone developed an interest in fermentation after being given a SCOBY.

-Leone is of Dutch, Irish, and Italian (Neapolitan) descent.